bevyengine/rfcs/rfcs/46-atomic-groups.md

   - Allows the community to reuse optimized, featureful code
 - Automatic inference of index rebuilds
   - Increases usability by deduplicating state refreshes without risking stale state
+- Automatic creation of isolated groups for schedule optimization
+  - Isolated groups effectively allow us to "batch" systems, evaluating them in a single task with lower overhead
+  - This could be (optionally) inferred, as a schedule optimization